Seraclin/DS3/README.md

 # Design Sprint 3: Design For Another World
-VR Game for DS3: Design For Another World for CS485-1 Human Computer Interactions Spring 2023 at Emory University
+**Western Shootout** VR Game for DS3: Design For Another World for CS485-1 Human Computer Interactions Spring 2023 at Emory University
 <br>
 Made in Unity `2021.3.20f1`, compatible with iOS or Android devices.
 <br>